saleor/saleor-docs/docs/customization/templates.md

 title: Customizing Templates
 ---

-Default storefront templates are based on [Bootstrap 4](https://getbootstrap.com/docs/versions/).
+Our default storefront templates are based on [Bootstrap 4](https://getbootstrap.com/docs/versions/).

 You can find the files under `/templates/`.